vuejsfrankfurt/vuejsfrankfurt.de/docs/README.md

 Vue.js Frankfurt is a meetup community for anyone interested Vue.js.
 Join us at one of our events to get to know our community.
 We hope to see you around!

-If you are interested in giving talks, workshops etc. please let us know by filling out our [Speaking @ Vue.js Frankfurt form](https://forms.gle/EsxCHGoYuERt5Tie7) or contacting Alex or Victoria directly!
+If you are interested in giving talks, workshops etc. please let us know by filling out our [Speaking @ Vue.js Frankfurt form](https://forms.gle/EsxCHGoYuERt5Tie7) or contacting Alex directly!

 To get the latest updates about our events and what we're up to, please follow us on Twitter: [@vuejsfrankfurt](https://twitter.com/vuejsfrankfurt)